Ivory Coast and Guinea election crises spur fears of prolonged unrest

 The U.S. embassy in Ivory Coast condemned the violence surrounding the election and called for calm and dialogue between the parties in a statement on Wednesday.

+France's foreign ministry is aware of the announcement of Ouattara's provisional victory, a spokesperson said on Wednesday, but condemned the "serious violence" and "acts of intimidation" that have taken place.

-At least 35 people have been killed before and during the vote in violence that has sparked fears of a repeat of 2010 when a disputed election won by Ouattara led to a brief civil war which killed 3,000 people.
+At least 40 people have been killed before, during and after the vote, in violence that has sparked fears of a repeat of 2010 when a disputed election won by Ouattara led to a brief civil war which killed 3,000 people.

 The country has a two-term limit for the presidency, as does Guinea, the top bauxite producer and home to one of the world's largest untapped iron ore deposits.
-But both presidents said recent changes to the constitution restarted their mandates.
+But both presidents said recent constitutional changes hadreset their mandates.

 "The confines placed on West African leaders have been bent and we have seen a regression in democratic standards," said Eric Humphery-Smith, analyst at British-based risk consultancy Verisk Maplecroft.
 "It is something to be worried about."